2004 unrest in Kosovo: Drowning of Albanian children

-On 16 March, three Albanian children drowned in the Ibar River in the village of Čabar, near the Serb community of Zubin Potok.
+On 16 March, three Albanian children drowned in the Ibar River in the village of Çabër, near the Serb community of Zubin Potok.
 A fourth boy survived.
 It was speculated that he and his friends had been chased into the river by Serbs in revenge for the shooting of Ivić the previous day, but this claim has not been proven.

 UN police spokesman Neeraj Singh said the surviving boy had been under intense pressure from ethnic Albanian journalists who had suggested what he should say.
 His version of events differed from that of two other children who had also been in the river, Singh told a news conference in Pristina.
 The spokesperson said there were "very significant" inconsistencies in the accounts given by the child during two separate interviews, and a lack of corroboration of his story.
 "In fact, it is logically at odds in several respects with other evidence," Mr. Singh said.
 The UN found no evidence that Serbs were responsible for drowning the three Albanian children.